John F. Grundhofer

 John F. Grundhofer (January 1, 1939 – January 24, 2021) was a director of Donaldson Company, Securian Financial Group Inc., and BJ's Restaurant & Brewery.
 He served as Chairman (1990–1997 and 1999–2002), Chief Executive Officer (1990–2001) and President (1990–1999 and 2000–2001) of U.S. Bancorp (formerly First Bank System), a financial services provider.
 On retirement he was succeeded by his brother Jerry Grundhofer.

+Early life

 He was a graduate of Loyola High School (Los Angeles) and Loyola Marymount University.
 He received an MBA in Finance from the University of Southern California.

+Career

+During his tenure at U.S. Bancorp, Grundhofer was credited with transforming the institution from a regional bank into one of the nation's largest, emphasizing efficiency and strategic acquisitions.
+His leadership style emphasized cost control, leading to several high-profile mergers during the 1990's.

+After retiring, Grundhofer chaired the board of the Guthrie Theater and served on the boards of the Minnesota Orchestra and the University of St. Thomas.

+Personal life

 Grundhofer was purportedly kidnapped from a Minneapolis parking garage in November 1990.
 He escaped after being bound and stuffed in a sleeping bag.
 No one was ever charged in the kidnapping.

+Grundhofer died on January 24, 2021, in Palm Desert California, at the age of 82.